Hi, I’m Jess.

 Not a Protocol.
 A Partnership.

 I don’t believe in quick fixes or one-size-fits-all methods.
-I believe in training that respects the nervous system, meets both dog and human where they are, and creates space for growth without pressure.
+There are dozens of training approaches and methodologies, and each has its benefits and limitations.
+I believe in holistic training that respects the nervous system and meets both dog and human where they are.

-My work is thoughtful, relational, and rooted in the knowledge that learning happens best when where trust and safety are present.
-I specialize in high-energy, sensitive, or reactive dogs—and I love working with clients who are curious, reflective, and ready to do things differently.
+My work is thoughtful, relational, and rooted in the knowledge that learning happens best when where trust and clarity are present.
+I specialize in high-energy, sensitive, or reactive dogs, and I love working with clients who are curious, reflective, and ready to do things differently.

-If you’ve tried traditional training and it didn’t click, or if you’re just looking for a more collaborative way forward—you’re in the right place.
+If you’ve tried traditional training and it didn’t click, or if you’re just looking for a more collaborative, personalized way forward, you’re in the right place.

 From Observation to Connection

-I didn’t set out to become a dog trainer—I just kept following what tugged at me.
+I didn’t set out to become a dog trainer, I just kept following what interested me.
 First it was fostering dogs who needed decompression, structure, or simply someone to meet them where they were.
-Then came the pattern I couldn’t unsee: most of these dogs weren’t stubborn.
+Then came the pattern I couldn’t unsee: most of these dogs weren’t “stubborn”.
 They were dysregulated.
 Misunderstood.
 Often trying so hard before they simply shut down.

-At the time, I was working as a critical care nurse—reading bodies, tracking subtle shifts, holding space in moments of uncertainty.
-That experience gave me a deep respect for nervous systems under stress, and it slowly began to influence how I saw dogs.
-Not as robots to fix when the input and output didn’t line up as expected—but as partners trying to communicate through their behavior.
+At the time, I was working as a critical care nurse.
+Every day I was reading bodies, tracking subtle shifts, holding space in moments of intense uncertainty.
+That experience gave me a deep respect for nervous systems under stress, and it slowly began to influence how I understood dogs.
+Not as robots to fix when the input and output didn’t line up as expected, but as partners trying to communicate through their behavior.

-That insight grew into study, then practice, and now Space City Canine, where dogs and humans can learn together with clarity and compassion.
+That insight grew into a year of personal study, then lots of practice, and now Space City Canine, where dogs and humans can learn together with clarity and compassion.

 Meet the Pack